Complex numbers

 Basic concepts

-Effectively, the equation $$ x^{2} + 1 = 0 $$ Has solution, in fact it has two solutions wich are \( x = \pm \sqrt{-1} = \pm i \).
-Positive solution from them is called as imaginary unit.
+Effectively, the equation $$ x^{2} + 1 = 0 $$ Has solution, in fact it has two solutions wich are \( x = \pm \sqrt{-1} = \pm i \), the positive one is called as imaginary unit.

 If we change the sign to the imaginary part we have the conjugate complex .
-Ie, the number $$ \bar{z}=a-bi $$ It is called conjugate complex .
+This is, the number $$ \bar{z}=a-bi $$ It is called conjugate complex .

 Complex plane definition

-Complex plane is defined as $$ \mathbb{C} = \{ z = a+bi : a, b \in \mathbb{R} \}$$ and if \( z, w \in \mathbb{C} : z = a+bi, w = c + di \) then the addition and multiplication operations respectively are defined as: $$ z+w = a+c +(b+d)i $$ $$ zw = (ac - bc) +(bc+ad)i $$ The complex plane endowed with these two operations has a Field structure.
+Complex plane is defined as follows $$ \mathbb{C} = \{ z = a+bi : a, b \in \mathbb{R} \}$$ and if \( z, w \in \mathbb{C} : z = a+bi, w = c + di \).
+There are addition and multiplication operations respectively are defined as: $$ z+w = a+c +(b+d)i $$ $$ zw = (ac - bc) +(bc+ad)i $$ The complex plane endowed with these two operations has a Field structure.

 Extended theory